jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 Assuming everything is working as expected (and if it isn't, you should probably stop reading and go figure out what), it should return `ok`.

-Has it ever come to your attention that this _just works_ from a networking persepctive?
+Has it ever come to your attention that this _just works_ from a networking perspective?
 More than likely you didn't have to a connect to a VPN, or  SSH into a bastion/jump host host?

 How did I know that?
 Well, because the vast majority of Kubernetes clusters are just hanging out on the public internet, without a care in the world.